popcoreone/popcoreone/README.md

 **We are popcore.**

-We work with digital artist and curate a community that values the true protential of the NFT.
+We work with digital artists and curate a community that values the true protential of the NFT.